Generative Engine Optimization Guide

 - Increased visibility (and clicks) from fast-growing AI search engines

-GEO’s focus is on optimizing text copywriting to synchronize with concepts and topics rather than on keywords and links as it is in SEO.
-For us as SEO/Content specialists, GEO demands a new, evolved content creation approach that involves making your content contextually relevant to questions and answers.
+GEO’s focus is on optimizing text copywriting to synchronize with concepts and topics (rather than on keywords and links as it is in SEO).
+For us as SEO/Content specialists, GEO demands a new approach to content creation approach that involves making your content contextually relevant to questions and answers.

 In this GEO Optimization Guide, you get a simplified glimpse into a more complex framework for GEO practices/priorities which may result in substantial visibility in ChatGPT, CoPilot or Gemini.
 The value might be vague at this point, but it won’t be long before the full weight of generative AI hits your business and marketing success.
 It’s worth it to understand it well enough so you can feel confident in investing in it.